carlosezmz/Insight-Data-Engineering-Covid19/README.md

 ### Engineering Challenge

-#### Data loss Vs Reproducible Results
+#### Data Loss Vs Reproducible Results

 The first challenge was to reduce the data loss and having reproducible results.
 My first approach consisted on marking every row partitioned by user ID and timestamp of the ping.
 The data was then spllitted into a table that were marked with a row as 1 and another table where rows were marked greater than 1.
 The table with rows above 1 was processed using a Z score of the distance of neighboring points as a way to remove outliers and then averaging pings that were inside of 95% confidence interval.
 Then the averaged table was joint with the table with rows marked as 1.
 The main problem was that using this method for the same input data was producing different results every time the query was run.
-After realizing that in some rare case there were more than two duplicates, I decided not to do the Z score as a way to save an step in the process, but the final output ws not reproducible.
+After realizing that in some rare case there were more than two duplicates, I decided not to do the Z score as a way to save an step in the process, but the final output was not reproducible.

 <p align="center">